FloorEijkelboom/uvaml1_math/docs/source/calculus.rst

 We do now want to spend too much time on basic differentiation techniques and rather give you a general approach to differentiation from which things such as the sum rule, product rule, chain rule, et cetera, will follow directly.
-If you need a refresher on the basic derivative rules, we included them in \autoref{appendix:deriv_rules}.
+If you need a refresher on the basic derivative rules, we included them in :ref:`Derivative Rules`.
 Let us now dive into the actual derivatives!

 Univariate derivatives